 Sony’s premium wireless over-ear headset has plenty of features, many of which are configurable with the accompanying smartphone app.
 They also boast substantial battery life and advanced noise cancellation – just the thing for uninterrupted sound quality on the move.
-At £349, they’re also substantially cheaper than the new AirPods.
+Available for around £309 from many retailers (somewhat lower than their £350 RRP), they’re also substantially cheaper than the new AirPods.

 Sennheiser Momentum 3 Wireless (£339)

 Another high-end headset from a respected brand, that again represents an excellent saving over the Apple AirPods Max.

 These traditional-looking over-ear headphones certainly feel well built and have a voice control function, if you’d rather not fiddle with tiny buttons.